acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-1/README.md

 ### 5. Posts
 - See instructions for post content expectations.
 - 5 posts of non-lorem text (can be adapted from openly licensed content).
-- Create a Posts page that lists summaries of each post (pagination not required).
+- Create a Posts page that lists excerpts of each post (pagination not required).
 Each post should contain a link to the full post (see below).
 - Create a single post page for displaying a single (you guessed it) post in its entirety.
 - Posts should have valid Jekyll filenames with publish dates.